cube3power/atsd/integration/stata/README.md

 ## Loading Data

-Execute the following command in the Stata console: `set odbcdriver ansi`
+Set encoding for the ODBC Driver in the Stata console: `set odbcdriver ansi`

 This configures Stata to interface with ODBC in ANSI mode to prevent string values from being truncated.